wisentini/tic-tac-toe/README.md

 ## Running

+- First, you'll need to [install Gradle](https://gradle.org/install/) on your environment.

-Open a terminal int the root folder of this project and run: `gradle run`
+- Then, open a terminal in the root folder of this project and run: `gradle run`